 Our derivative assets and derivative liabilities are recorded at fair value and are included in "Derivative assets" and "Derivative liabilities" on our Statement of Financial Condition.
 To reduce credit exposure on certain of our derivative transactions, we may enter into a master netting arrangement that allows for net settlement of all derivative transactions with each counterparty.
 In addition, the credit support annex allows parties to the master netting agreement to mitigate their credit risk by requiring the party which is out of the money to post collateral.
-We accept collateral in the form of cash or other marketable securities.
+Generally, the collateral we accept is in the form of either cash or marketable securities.
 Where permitted, we elect to net-by-counterparty certain derivatives entered into under a legally enforceable master netting agreement and, therefore, the fair value of those derivatives are netted by counterparty on our Statement of Financial Condition.
 As we elect to net-by-counterparty the fair value of such derivatives, we also net-by-counterparty cash collateral exchanged as part of those derivative agreements.
-We may also require certain counterparties to make a deposit at the inception of a derivative agreement, referred to as "initial margin."
-This initial margin is included in "Other payables" on our Statement of Financial Condition.
+Collateral received in the form of marketable securities is not offset on the Statement of Financial Condition as part of such derivative agreements.
+We may also require certain counterparties to make a cash deposit at the inception of a derivative agreement, referred to as "initial margin."
+This initial margin is included in "Cash and cash equivalents" and "Other payables" on our Statement of Financial Condition.